Imperial Sea to Sahara

 On your second night, under canvas, you’ll enjoy campfire dining, live music on Berber rugs and a fascinating astronomer's lecture explaining the Berber peoples' conception of the night sky.

-A secretive hideaway off the beaten track (1 night)
+A secretive hideaway way off the beaten track (1night)

 Most travellers make a quick call into the Todra Gorge, take a picture, turn around and head back to a pretty ordinary hotel somewhere on a the main road.
-Well, we’re going to keep going, deeper and deeper into the gorge, to spend the night at one of the most unique places you could imagine.
+Well, we’re going to spend the night at one of the most unique places you could imagine.
 I’m not saying more, as I don’t want to spoil the surprise, but everything, including the cuisine, with dinner provided, is wonderful here!

 Our day has been passed driving along the Ante Atlas, stopping at El Khorbatt before a walking tour this afternoon in the ancient frontier town of Tineghir, where gold trading flourished and desert and mountain cultures met.